Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Prague has a cheap and efficient public transport system consisting of an integrated network of buses, trams, metro and a funicular on Petrin Hill.
 The historic centre is compact and pedestrian-only, but trams offer an inexpensive way of seeing the rest of the city, and there are plenty of metro stations in the centre.
 Tram lines criss-cross the centre and are the best way to get around, after the metro.
 Buses need rarely be used, as they tend to operate outside the centre and are more irregular.
 After midnight, trams and buses offer a limited service, usually every hour.
 Tickets are valid on all modes of public transport, but must be bought in advance and validated before each journey.
 It's best to book taxis over the phone and demand a receipt for the fare before setting out.
 A car is expensive and unnecessary since much of the city is pedestrianised.
 Also, parking is a major problem and vehicle crime is fairly common.

 Nestled on the winding River Vltava, Cesky Krumlov's appearance has remained almost unchanged since the 18th century.
 This small, medieval town in southern Bohemia is a bouquet of cobbled lanes, ramshackle red-tiled roofs and colourful houses, all of which provide picture-perfect photo opportunities.
-Only about two and a half hours outside of Prague, Cesky Krumlov is a wonderful weekend trip or overnight excursion.
-However, the charming town and beautiful countryside could easily occupy visitors for many days.
-One of Cesky Krumlov's most famous attractions is the Renaissance-style castle on the hill.
-It is a trove of covered walkways, courtyards and terraced gardens, and has a history leading back to the 13th century.
-Castle visitors can expect marvellous views of the town setting.
-Other famous attractions in Cesky Krumlov include the Egon Schiele Art Centrum, the Church of St Vitus, and the Czech Marionettes Museum.
-Since the town was designated a UNESCO World Heritage Site in 1992, the summer months have become somewhat crowded.
-That said, its charm is undiminished.
+Only about two and a half hours outside of Prague, Cesky Krumlov makes for a wonderful weekend trip or overnight excursion.

 The Kostnice Ossuary, also known as the Sedlec Ossuary or the Church of Bones, is a unique experience for intrepid travellers.
 The medieval Gothic chapel is decorated with the remains of about 40,000 human skeletons, including an immense chandelier.
 While it is considered macabre by some, the skeletons belonged to people who wished to be buried in the Ossuary, which they considered a holy place.
 According to the display, they were all victims of the plague.

-The famous chandelier contains at least one example of every bone in the human body and, despite its somewhat gruesome building material, is a truly impressive work of art.
-There are other sculptures and decorations pieced together intricately with bones and the effect is remarkably artistic.
-Having said that, the Ossuary is a sacred place and the atmosphere is one of worship and peace.
-The effect of death turned into art is, indeed, a fascinating example of religious devotion and faith as well as a unique work of art.
-It's worth reading up on the history of the ossuary and the area before visiting the chapel as the experience is greatly enriched by some background knowledge.
+The famous chandelier contains at least one example of every bone in the human body, and there are other sculptures and decorations also pieced together intricately with bones.
+Though the effect is remarkably artistic, the Ossuary is a sacred place and the atmosphere is one of worship and peace.
+It's worth reading up on the history of the Ossuary and the area before visiting the chapel, as the experience is greatly enriched by some background knowledge.

 Your session has timed out due to inactivity.